lrsjng/h5ai/README.md

 *2011-06-17*

 * more refactoring in main.js
-* added custom js support, and global includes
+* <strike>added custom js support, and global includes</strike> *removed, only custom top and bottom sections supported*

 ### v0.2.2